 immunization1 related activities requires competencies beyond that of routine medication activities.
 Nurses performing immunization-related activities must be competent (possess the required knowledge, skills, and judgment) to safely do so.

-Nurses also comply with federal and provincial regulations, as well as with BC College of Nurses and Midwives' (BCCNM) standards of practice and organization/employer policies, when administering immunizations.
-Your individual competencies may impact whether you can prescribe, dispense, compound, or administer immunizations in your practice.
+Nurses also comply with federal and provincial regulations, B.C.
+College of Nurses and Midwives' (BCCNM) standards of practice, and workplace policies when performing immunization-related activities.
+Individual competencies may impact whether a nurse can compound, dispense or administer immunizations in their practice.

-BCCDC identified immunoprophylactic agents
+COVID-19, BCCDC identified immunoprophylactic agents, Influenza, Pneumococcal